 The publications below are available in English.

-HSEMA Disaster Planning Guide containing detailed information for the public on what to do in a disaster situation.
+HSEMA Disaster Preparedness, Prevention and First Aid Manual containing detailed information for the public on what to do in a disaster situation.

 The District of Columbia Government, through the Homeland Security and Emergency Management Agency (HSEMA), will implement the District Heat Emergency Plan when the temperature or heat index reaches 95º.